performant-software/Neatline/README.md

   6. Fill out the "Username," "Password," "Re-type the Password," "Email," "Administrator Email," and "Site Title" information.
   7. Click "Install."
   8. Once the installer finishes, click on the "admin panel" link in the success message.
+  9. Enter the administrative credentials that you entered in the installation form and click "Log In."

+#### Install Neatline

+  1. Go to the [Neatline download][neatline-download] page and download the Neatline plugin.
+  2. Once the file is finished downloading, uncompress the .zip file and place the "Neatline" directory in the plugins/ folder in your Omeka installation .
+  3. Open a web browser and go to your-omeka-site.org/admin, enter your administrative credentials, and click on the "Settings" button at the top right of the screen.
+  4. Click on the "Plugins" tab in the vertical column on the left and find the listing for the Neatline plugin.
+  5. Click the "Install" button.

+Once the installation is finished, you'll see a new tab along the top of the administrative interface labeled "Neatline."